LAKE HAVASU CITY 2026 ELECTION

 Lake Havasu City holds regularly scheduled elections in the fall of even-numbered years.
 The Mayor and six (6) Councilmembers are elected at-large.
 Councilmembers serve (4-year) overlapping terms, with three (3) Councilmembers elected at a time.

-All seats were filled in the 2024 Primary Election; therefore, a Lake Havasu City runoff/General Election will not be held on November 5, 2024.
 The next City election will be held on August 4, 2026, for the purpose of nominating one (1) Mayor and three (3) Councilmembers.

 HOW DO I RUN FOR OFFICE?